CollectionBuilder/cb-docs/docs/metadata/csv_metadata.md

 ### object_download:

 - a full URL to download the full quality digital object *or* relative path if items are contained with in the project.
-- Most objects will have an `object_download value`, the link where the digital file can be downloaded or accessed in a different platform.
+- Most objects will have an `object_download` value, the link where the digital file can be downloaded or accessed in a different platform.
 - If this field is blank, the item will become a metadata only record.
 - Example value for object in project: `/objects/demo_002.pdf`
 - Example value for external object: `https://digital.lib.uidaho.edu/digital/iiif/expforsav/390/full/max/0/default.jpg`